Gauging the Standard Model 1-form symmetry via gravitational instantons: Fermions in the EH background: fermion zero modes

 We further study the behavior of the fermions as $r\rightarrow \infty$, where EH space approaches its boundary $\mathbb {RP}^3$.
 In particular, we need to find the correct boundary conditions at infinity consistent with (\ref{PARALLTA2}).
 To this end, let $\ell_\infty$ be a path that takes us from $\psi$ to $\psi+2\pi$ at a fixed $ r\rightarrow \infty$ and fixed $\theta,\varphi$.
 Under parallel transport along $\ell_\infty$, and using $f^{-1}(r\rightarrow \infty)\rightarrow 1$, we find

 where

 The computation that gives $\exp\left[i\int_{\ell_\infty}A\right]=(-1)^{{\cal C}}$ is discussed in the bulk of the paper.

+The following remark is in order.
+The relations \eqref{PARALLTA2} and \eqref{holatinfty} have different logical status.
+First, \eqref{PARALLTA2} is imposed on a \emph{contractible} loop near the bolt.
+In this region, the gravitational holonomy is trivial, so the only non–trivial phase is the abelian gauge holonomy, which is a scalar.
+Matching this with the explicit $\psi$--dependence of the modes, $\Psi \sim e^{-ij\psi}$, fixes the allowed values of the total angular momentum $j$.
+By contrast, \eqref{holatinfty} describes the spin$\otimes$gauge holonomy on the \emph{non–contractible} $\mathbb{Z}_2$ cycle of $\mathbb{RP}^3$ at infinity.
+The operator $(-1)^{C+1}\gamma_5$ acts on the spinor indices (and on the $U(1)$ charge), and should not be identified with the scalar phase $e^{-i2\pi j}$ coming from the Wigner $D$–functions.
+In particular, there is no further quantization condition of the form $ e^{-i2\pi j} = (-1)^{C+1} $ at $r\to\infty$; the only restriction on $j$ comes from \eqref{PARALLTA2}.
+Equation \eqref{holatinfty} instead provides the input for the $\eta$–invariant and the APS index theorem, encoding the non–trivial spin structure and flat boundary line bundle.

-We use the boundary conditions at the bolt (\ref{PARALLTA2}) to determine the number of globally well-defined zero modes.
+In conclusion, we use the boundary conditions near the bolt (\ref{PARALLTA2}) to determine the number of globally well-defined zero modes.
 We distinguish two cases.

-{\bf Case I}: ${\cal C}$ is even, $C=2p\geq 0$, the gauge holonomy at the bolt gives a trivial phase, and thus, one must restrict the values of $j$ to integers.
+{\bf Case I}: ${\cal C}$ is even, $C=2p\geq 0$, the gauge holonomy near the bolt gives a trivial phase, and thus, one must restrict the values of $j$ to integers.
 In this case, the number of normalizable zero modes is

-{\bf Case II}: ${\cal C}$ is odd, ${\cal C}=2p+1\geq 1$, the gauge holonomy at the bolt gives an $e^{i\pi}$ phase, and thus, one must restrict $j$ to half-integers.
+{\bf Case II}: ${\cal C}$ is odd, ${\cal C}=2p+1\geq 1$, the gauge holonomy near the bolt gives an $e^{i\pi}$ phase, and thus, one must restrict $j$ to half-integers.
 The total number of normalizable zero modes in this case is

 These findings match the results in \cite{tHooft:1988wxy} as well as the Atiyah-Patodi-Singer index theorem.

 Before concluding this section, let us briefly comment on $\bar\chi$.
 Repeating the same analysis, one finds that these fermions admit no normalizable zero modes.
 The difference compared to $\lambda$ arises from their distinct gravitational couplings to the EH geometry.
 In particular, $\chi$ is acted upon by the operator $\tfrac{1}{f}\tfrac{\partial}{\partial r}$ within ${\cal A}$ in (\ref{ANABDBDI}), whereas $\lambda$ is acted upon by $\tfrac{1}{f}\tfrac{\partial}{\partial r} + \tfrac{2f}{r} + \tfrac{1}{fr}$ within ${\cal B}$ in (\ref{ANABDBDI}).
 This asymmetry is natural, since the EH space is self-dual: the coupling of fermions to gravity through the spin connection $\Sigma^{ab}\omega_{ab}$ singles out one chirality.
 If instead we considered the EH space with the opposite orientation (self-dual rather than anti-self-dual), the situation would be reversed and $\bar\chi$ would possess normalizable zero modes.